nhs-r-community/NHSRdatasets/README.md

 contributions to the package, both to expand the set of training material, but also as development for newer `R`/github users as a first contribution.
-Please add relevant free, open source data sets that you think may benefit the NHS R-community.
+Please add relevant free, open source data sets that you think may benefit the NHS-R Community.

 ## Installation instructions